4 Popular ERP Implementation Strategies: Finding the Best Approach

 Switching to an enterprise resource planning (ERP) system can be transformational for any business, no matter what industry you operate in.
-Many companies see instant benefits after implementing an ERP solution, like significantly reduced overhead, improved productivity, better margins, and the ability to reach growth and revenue goals.
+Many companies see immediate benefits after implementing an ERP solution, such as significantly reduced overhead, improved productivity, better margins, and the ability to achieve growth and revenue goals.

-There are even companies, like KB Wholesalers, who were able to see positive cultural, operational, and financial ROI within the first two weeks of replacing QuickBooks with Microsoft Dynamics 365 Business Central.
+There are even companies, like KB Wholesalers, that achieved positive cultural, operational, and financial ROI within the first two weeks of replacing QuickBooks with Microsoft Dynamics 365 Business Central.

 At Clients First, we’ve done our fair share of ERP rescue missions over our 20+ years (but who’s counting) in the ERP consulting, implementation, and service business.
-A reoccurring pattern in salvage stories is finding critical pieces of the implementation strategy and preparation process missing.
+A recurring pattern in salvage stories is the discovery of critical pieces of the implementation strategy and preparation process missing.

 All ERP project implementations start with internal planning, but project failure is a likely outcome if that effort doesn’t go deep enough.
 A short list of general objectives doesn’t count as a comprehensive ERP project plan, and vague, wishy-washy goals won’t get you to the finish line successfully.

-Without thorough requirements planning, a detailed implementation plan that aligns with your goals, and a defined deployment strategy, your ERP project is on a path for failure and will most likely go over budget, out of scope, and not meet your deadlines.
+Without thorough requirements planning, a detailed implementation plan that aligns with your goals, and a defined deployment strategy, your ERP project is on a path to failure and will most likely go over budget, be out of scope, and miss your deadlines.

-One of the critical early decisions in implementation planning is deciding what ERP software deployment strategy will work best for your business.
+One of the critical early decisions in implementation planning is choosing the ERP software deployment strategy that best suits your business.
 Although you don’t need to choose a strategy before talking to a software partner, it’s helpful to understand the most popular and more widely accepted approaches in advance so you can make the most of those initial conversations.

-In this blog, you will learn about the 4 most commonly used deployment and implementation strategies for mid-to-large scale ERP projects.
-For each one, we’ll cover the pros and cons, security considerations, and what types of businesses each strategy works well for so you can begin to think about what method will fit your organization.
+In this blog, you will learn about the 4 most commonly used deployment and implementation strategies for mid-to-large-scale ERP projects.
+For each one, we’ll cover the pros and cons, security considerations, and the types of businesses each strategy works well for, so you can begin thinking about which method will fit your organization.

 4 Common ERP Implementation Strategies

-As you start gathering requirements and researching ERP solutions and options, it’s important to get familiar with the overall implementation process.
+As you gather requirements and research ERP solutions, it’s important to become familiar with the overall implementation process.

-ACCESS GUIDE HEREERPs are intricate solutions that require process mapping, optimization, system integration, user training, and more.
-Ultimately, these multi-faceted phases are why you need an experienced partner to guide you through the steps.
+ERPs are intricate solutions that require process mapping, optimization, system integration, user training, and more.
+Ultimately, these multifaceted phases are why you need an experienced partner to guide you through the steps.

-Each of the 4 implementation strategies described below are valid approaches to making the transition to a new ERP software or significant upgrade.
+Each of the 4 implementation strategies described below is a valid approach to transitioning to a new ERP system or a significant upgrade.

 1. “Big Bang” Software Launch